acaceresssit/angular2-tour-of-heroes/README.md

 * `SecretHeroesComponent`
 * `SecretHeroDetailComponent`

-These routes are restricted with the `CanActivate` lifecycle hook from `angular2/router`.
-This hook runs before the component wires up, and the `tokenNotExpired` function from **angular2-jwt** is used to return `true` or `false` to it.
+These routes are restricted with the `AuthGuard` provided in `auth/auth-guard.service.ts`.

 ### 4. No More Mock Heroes